Overview of Ghorepani Poonhill Trek

 - Kathmandu to Pokhara and returning by comfortable Tourist bus, private vehicle, or flight

-- Kathmandu to Pokhara tourist bus: 210 km; drive: 7–8 hours; return: same
+- Kathmandu to Pokhara tourist bus: 210 km; drive: 7–8 hours; return the same.

-- Pokhara to Nayapul by private vehicle
+- Pokhara to Nayapul by private vehicle: an hour and 20 minutes.

-- Ghandruk to Pokhara, returning by local jeep
+- Ghandruk to Pokhara, returning by local jeep 2.5 hours.

 Do We Need Any Entry Permits for the Ghorepani Poon Hill Trek?